 1Password's password generator

-1Password has a perfectly functional password generator.
-While it lacks some of the customization options that other products have, I like its ability to generate PINs (numerals only) as well as easy-to-speak, type, and remember passwords like blatant-quay-pandemic-hopper.
-You can generate passwords directly in the browser extensions, while in the desktop app, you do so as part of creating a password item.
-Using a password manager like 1Password is crucial for creating and storing highly secure passwords.
+1Password has a perfectly functional built-in password generator.
+While it lacks some of the customization options that other products have, I like its ability to generate PINs (numerals only) as well as easy-to-speak, type, and remember passwords like who-mushroom-dracula-chuckie.

 Watchtower reports